MCui1997/Employee-Directory/README.md

 ## Features

-Given a table of random users, when the user loads the page, a table of employees should render.
+A table of random users is generated using the random user generator API.

-The user should be able to:

-  * Sort the table by at least one category

-  * Filter the users by at least one property.
+  * Able to sort using name or email
+  * Able to filter using name

 ## User Story